opalj/opal/src/site/DeveloperTools.md

 OPAL comes with a large number of tools to analyze and visualize various aspects related to *Java Bytecode* projects.
 These tools can be used as is or can be embedded into other tools.
 Some of the tools require Graphviz to visualize graphs which depict control- and data-flow information.

 ## Running Tools which are part of the OPAL Suite
 To use the tools, start `sbt`, change to the `project OPAL-DeveloperTools` project and call `run`.
-Afterwards, you'll see the list of tools which can be run.
+Afterward, you'll see the list of tools which can be run.

 ## Java Bytecode Disassembler / Java Class File Finder
 OPAL has a built-in Java Bytecode Disassembler which is also made available as a [standalone tool](/artifacts/OPALDisassembler.jar) and also as plugins for the [ATOM](https://atom.io/) text editor and the [IntelliJ IDEA](https://www.jetbrains.com/idea/) and [VisualStudioCode](https://code.visualstudio.com/) IDEs.